jfreboud/jfreboud.github.io/_posts/2021-11-17-weights-balancing.markdown

 ## Sign Flow Analysis

-Let us recap the main steps of the **learning phase** we introduced in the [first article]({% post_url 2021-08-05-general-concepts %}).
+Let us recap the main steps of the **training phase** we introduced in the [first article]({% post_url 2021-08-05-general-concepts %}).
 These steps have been called the [gradient descent algorithm]({% post_url 2021-08-23-gradient-descent %}):